Top 10 Resolutions for Your Possible, Most Successful New Year

 People who could affirmatively answer these questions were more likely to be happy and productive at work.
 Get passionate about your work.
 Do something you do best every day.

-Do something just for you every single day.
 As a manager or business professional, you can get caught up in doing for others during every minute of your workday.
 If you have family members who occupy the off-work hours, this problem is compounded.

 Resolve to set time aside for yourself every day to exercise, relax, reflect, meditate, cook a gourmet dinner, eat ice cream, write in a journal, garden, walk your pet or do any other activity that takes your fancy.
 Just make sure that the activity is different from what you already do all day long.
 You will feel as if you have a life—because you will have a life.

-Give yourself credit and a pat on the back when you deserve it.
 In the Gallup study cited earlier, this question defined the most productive workplaces.
 People who had received praise or recognition for their work in the past seven days were more happy and productive.

 In this era of empowered employees and broad spans of managerial control, you are less likely to have frequent interaction with your boss.
 Thus, it is important that you recognize yourself for excellent efforts.
 One way to do this is to keep a file of positive notes, thank you letters and reminders of successful ventures.